First Link ®

 - Partnerships with physicians, health professionals and community organizations.

-- Formal Referrals as soon as a diagnosis is made or at any other time in the progression of the disease.
+- Formal Referrals when diagnosed or at any other time in the progression of the disease.

 - Proactive outreach to individuals and families.